[ Home ] Leadership ] About Bill ] News ] Positions ] Chuck ]

 Vermont's Dairy Farm of the Year 2008

-Green Mountain Dairy of Sheldon is a large farm operation operating under a LFO permit administered by the Vermont Agency of Agriculture.
+Green Mountain Dairy of Sheldon is a large farm operating under a LFO permit administered by the Vermont Agency of Agriculture.

 The Biodigester Project

-Anaerobic digestion is a method of utilizing unprocessed cow manure as a renewable resource and recognizes our responsibility to the environment.
+Anaerobic digestion is a method of utilizing unprocessed cow manure as a renewable resource, which recognizes our responsibility to the environment.
 The digester process, completed in 21 days, greatly reduces pathogens, fly and insect larvae, weed seeds, and odor.
 The remaining bio solids are pumped from the effluent pit at the end of the vessel to a manure solids separator.
 Separated solids, which have little odor and look a good deal like peat moss, are used as bedding for the herd.
 The herd requires less of this material than is available, the balance is sold to after markets such as nurseries or composters as soil amendment material.

 The process of an on farm anaerobic digester system is to collect raw manure into a receiving tank or vessel.
 During the first stage, the manure is mixed and heated to 101 degrees Fahrenheit in a vessel creating volatile fatty acids.
 The second stage grows methanogenic bacteria, which convert volatile fatty acids into biogas, primarily methane and carbon dioxide.
 The methane biogas is collected from the vessel and used to fuel a combined heat and power generator set.
 CHP gensets are commercially available reciprocating engines designed to burn biogas.